PolideaInternal/airflow-breeze-gcp-extension/README.setup.md

 ## Recreating the GCP project

-Sometimes it is useful to
+Sometimes it is useful to delete all sensitive resources and project history.

-If you want to recreate your project from the scratch, you can always recreate it by running `./run_environment.sh --recreate-gcp-project`.
+You can do it by `./run_environment.sh --recreate-gcp-project`.
 It will perform the same tasks as reconfiguring the project plus:

 * re-create encryption keys